sqlalchemy/alembic/README.rst

   structures for simple operations like these - the functions themselves generate minimalist schema structures behind the scenes to achieve the given DDL sequence.
-* "auto generation" of migrations, to the degree this is feasible.
-There is a strong desire for migration tools that "figure out" what needs to change automatically.
-While real world migrations are far more complex than what can be automatically determined (thus contributing to the author's skepticism of such tools), SQLAlchemy has mature and comprehensive schema reflection capabilities, which should be used here.
-The tool will be able to detect table adds/drops as well as column adds/drops/mutations, and generate directives into new migration scripts automatically for these operations.
-The migration script can then be edited as needed before being run.
+* "auto generation" of migrations.
+While real world migrations are far more complex than what can be automatically determined, Alembic can still eliminate the initial grunt work in generating new migration directives from an altered schema.
+The ``--autogenerate`` feature will inspect the current status of a database using SQLAlchemy's schema inspection capabilities, compare it to the current state of the database model as specified in Python, and generate a series of "candidate" migrations, rendering them into a new migration script as Python directives.
+The developer then edits the new file, adding additional directives and data migrations as needed, to produce a finished migration.
+Table and column level changes can be detected, with constraints and indexes to follow as well.
 * Full support for migrations generated as SQL scripts.
 Those of us who work in corporate environments know that direct access to DDL commands on a production database is a rare privilege, and DBAs want textual SQL scripts.